A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: When the order relation is fulfilled

+In the present section we consider examples in which the key order relation is satisfied: {\bf a)} variable coefficient Laplacians with Dirichlet or Periodic-Dirichlet BCs vs constant coefficient Laplacians with the same boundary conditions, {\bf b)} multilevel Toeplitz matrices with nonnegative symbol having a unique zero at zero vs sine transform matrices with the same symbol, {\bf c)} constant coefficient Laplacians with Dirichlet or Periodic-Dirichlet BCs vs the same Laplacians plus diagonal matrices.

-\section{A case study: discrete Laplacian-plus-diagonal systems}
+\subsection{A case study: discrete Laplacian-plus-diagonal systems}

-In the present section, we analyze a specific application of the results in Section \ref{sec:extension}.
-More precisely, we consider a multigrid strategy for solving Laplacian-plus-diagonal linear systems arising from standard Finite Differences (FD) discretizations of the problem
+We now consider a specific application of the results in Section \ref{sec:extension}.
+More precisely, we apply a multigrid strategy for solving Laplacian-plus-diagonal linear systems arising from standard Finite Differences (FD) discretizations of the problem

 where $\mu(x)$ and $h(x)$ are given bounded functions, $\Omega=(0,1)^d$, $d\ge 1$, and with Dirichlet, periodic or reflective boundary conditions.
 Thus, we are facing with a matrix sequence

 where the structure of the matrix sequence $\{A_n\}_n$ is related both to the FD discretization and to the type of the boundary conditions and where $\{D_n\}_n$ is a sequence of uniformly bounded diagonal matrices, due to the hypothesis that $\mu(x)$ is bounded.